PostHog/posthog.com/contents/handbook/people/spending-money.md

 We offset all carbon emissions generated by team flights using [Wren](https://www.wren.co/), so if you book a flight to meet up with someone, then please let Grace know the departure and destination airports, and she'll log it accordingly.

-## Celebrations and life events

-It's important to us at PostHog to celebrate team member milestones and achievements.

-**Birthdays**

-We have a budget of $50 for a personalized birthday gift.
-Eltje will reach out to the team a week before the birthday to start a virtual birthday card and ask for gift ideas.

-**Significant life events**

-For events like childbirth, weddings, return to work after extended sick leave or the loss of a loved one, Eltje will send flowers and a gift, the budget is $100.
-We will also send a virtual card.

-## Client meetings
+## Customer meetings

 If you are meeting a user for an interview or a potential customer, we would encourage you to pick up the bill.
 At PostHog's current stage, a fancy coffee shop is encouraged.
 A fancy lunch or dinner is not.

 ## Training

-We have a separate section on spending money on [training](/handbook/people/training) (which covers things like books and conferences).
+We have a separate section on spending money on [training](/handbook/people/training), which covers things like books and conferences.